 - Click Start-> This PC.
 Here you will find local drives and network drives.

 K: User home directory for files and data storage (full access)

 L: Home for all users and lab (read only)

 K drive is the user’s home directory with full access.
 You will save everything created from this course here.
+You can also create new folders using the windows environment – same as in Linux.
 L drive is the home for all users.
 The folder “labs” on L drive holds all lab data for the courses running in GIS lab.

 NOTE: Do NOT save anything to C drive.
 The C drive is cleaned up periodically